FarmBot/Farmbot-Web-App/README.md

 # Do I need this?

-This repository is intended for developers who build the [Farmbot Web App](http://my.farmbot.io/). **If you are not a developer**, you are highly encouraged to use [the publicly available web app](http://my.farmbot.io/).
+This repository is intended for *software developers* who wish to modify the [Farmbot Web App](http://my.farmbot.io/). **If you are not a developer**, you are highly encouraged to use [the publicly available web app](http://my.farmbot.io/).

 If you are a developer interested in contributing or would like to provision your own server, you are in the right place.